-Karishma Lachhwani is a junior at the University of Pennsylvania majoring in Health and Societies with a concentration in Global Health and minoring in Health Care Management.
-Karishma plans to go to medical school and hopes to become a doctor with a public health perspective.
+Karishma Lachhwani is majoring in Health and Societies with a concentration in Global Health and minoring in Health Care Management at the University of Pennsylvania.
+She plans to go to medical school and hopes to become a doctor with a public health perspective.
 Her goal is to help design community-based interventions in addition to practicing medicine.
 She is also interested in how biomedicine is adapted to treat non-western communities, nutrition, and food policy.

-During SUMR, Karishma is working on a project at the Psychology of Eating and Consumer Health (PEACH) lab with Dr. Christina Roberto.
-The project examines and evaluates the impact of different warning labels on sugar-sweetened beverages relative to standard calorie labels on purchasing and consumption behaviors.
+During SUMR, Lachhwani worked on a project at the Psychology of Eating and Consumer Health (PEACH) lab with Christina Roberto, PhD.
+The project examined and evaluated the impact of different warning labels on sugar-sweetened beverages relative to standard calorie labels on purchasing and consumption behaviors.

-Outside of research, Karishma enjoys cooking new recipes, drawing, and reading.
+Outside of research, she enjoys cooking new recipes, drawing, and reading.
 She is also an avid rock-climber who loves all things outdoors.